pfeiffmi/Coordinated_Manipulation_Pfeiffer_Study_One_Info/index.md

 To sign up for the study, please email Michael Pfeiffer, Graduate Student Researcher, at: pfeiffmi@oregonstate.edu

 Your email can simply say that that you are interested in participating in the study and we can schedule a time from there.
+An example email is provided below:
+"""
+Hello Michael,

+I am interested in participating in your study.

+Thanks,
+\<Put your name here\>
+"""

 ### 2.2.
 Requesting A Time in First Email: